 About this time last year—late March—one of our German wirehairs chased a young beaver around our backyard pond.
 It dove every time she got close, so she couldn’t catch it.
-Fortunately, we were able to call her off it before the beaver climbed out of the pond and headed back down the stream from which we assume it had come.
+Fortunately, we were able to call her off before the beaver climbed out of the pond and headed back down the stream from which we assume it had come.
 If she had confronted it on land, we might have had a dead dog.

-Several years ago I wrote an article about the dangers of dog and beaver encounters after hearing about Jeff Sattern’s two German shorthairs’ fight with a beaver.
-It bears repeating and spreading the word because few people realize that while beavers are usually shy and not aggressive, if they feel cornered or threatened on land, they can attack.
+Several years ago, I wrote an article about the dangers of dog and beaver encounters after hearing about Jeff Sattern’s two German shorthairs’ fight with a beaver.
+It bears repeating and spreading the word because few people realize that while beavers are usually shy and not aggressive, they can attack if they feel at all threatened.
 Their teeth are razor sharp and their front feet have heavy claws.

-Jeff called to his wife to bring rags then wrapped dish towel around Zeke’s throat and kept it twisted tight.
+Jeff called to his wife to bring rags.
+They wrapped a dish towel around Zeke’s throat and kept it twisted tight.
 When it seemed Zeke needed to breathe, he’d loosen it for a moment.
-Bo’s injuries weren’t life-threatening, so they raced to the vet with Zeke.
+Bo’s injuries weren’t life-threatening, so they raced to the vet.
+Zeke lost 50 percent of his blood, but the vet said Jeff’s swift action with the tourniquet saved his dog’s life.
 Both dogs survived.
-Zeke lost 50 percent of his blood, but the vet said Jeff’s swift action with the tourniquet saved his dog’s life.